 Hear Elvis's version on: Double Features: Kissin' Cousins, Clambake and Stay Away Joe

 There can be little doubt that the chorus of this number is a simple rewrite of the traditional "Shortnin' Bread".
 Whitter recorded for the OKeh and Victor labels.
 The original title, "Shortnin' Bread" appears in numerous forms, including "Shortenin'" and "Shortening" and "Saltin'"; one recording lists it as "Salt Rising Bread".
-There seems to be utter confusion about the origins of the song!
-In any case, the original seems to have been released on OKeh 40064.
+Indeed, there seems to be utter confusion about the origins of the song.

 Columbus Stockade Blues recorded by Elvis on Saturday, 15 December 1973; One-liner